Terms of Engagement

 – Review of professional fees

 To assure that our arrangement remains responsive to your needs, as well as fair to both parties, we will review the agreement each May for the coming financial year and, if necessary, revise or adjust the scope of the services to be provided and the prices to be charged in light of mutual experience.
-We will send an updated agreement in June preceeding the start of the new financial year.
+We will continue your current agreement in the new financial year provided there is no increase in the annual charge over and above annual CPI measured to March.

 – Termination of agreement